Many developers spend a fair amount of the day waiting:

 I really like my tricked out windows 8, its super stable has all the latest browsers and a good enough windows manager.
 This setup also allows me to easily experiment with my dev environment.
 I can install latest GCC test something out and then revert to snapshot.

-Anthony_D almost 11 years ago
+Anthony_D over 11 years ago

 Anthony_D